abhishekmishra/learnnode/README.md

 Informative exercises.
 Got me started on node.js, which I have no background of.

 ## javascripting
-Too elementary; I'd already been programming js for a long time now, more than a decade (on and off).
+Too elementary; I'd already been programming js for a long time now - so not useful for me.

+## how-to-npm
+This tutorial is also very elementary but informative.